Teesside Freeport: Corruption allegations, transparency concerns and inquiry

-Politicians and the media have criticised the project for a lack of transparency.
 The corporate structure behind the freeport includes multiple subsidiary companies of which several have local business owners Chris Musgrave and Martin Corney as directors.
 MPs have alleged that significant assets have been transferred to these directors without a formal tendering process as is usual for public-sector development projects in the UK.
+Middlesbrough MP Andy McDonald, citing a Private Eye article in Parliament, said that the only economic growth being delivered at Teesworks "is into the accounts of Ben Houchen's pals, Messrs Musgrave and Corney".
+He alleged that for a £100 investment, the developers would "benefit to the tune of £100m".